-- AVOCADOS – You’ll need 2 ripe avocados to make this recipe.
-Ripe avocados are have a darker skin and will be soft when you squeeze them.
-If the avocado is too squishy then it will probably be overripe.
+Ripe avocados have darker skin and will be soft when you squeeze them.
+If the avocado is too squishy then it will probably be overripe and brown inside.
 I like to buy my avocados when they’re firm but a little soft when squeezed.
-That way they’re nice and ripe in a day or two at home.
+They’ll be perfectly ripe in a day or two.

 How To Make Chocolate Avocado Pudding